...

 Your child has the right to be told why he or she in foster care.
 CPS will not exaggerate or make promises about when or if he or she will be able to return to your home, but an explanation of why he or she is in foster care can and will be provided to your child.
 CPS will share information on what their plan is for your child- whether that is reunification with you, living permanently with a family member or something different.
 Once you have a better idea about what is happening with the case it is important that you be able to communicate these goals to your child, as well.

-Your child will also have the right to visit with you during the CPS case.
-Again, an exception to this rule would be if it is determined that it is not in your child’s best interest to have visitation with you.
-Safety of your child is at the forefront of all decisions made in the case, and if you are a risk to your child then you will not be provided with visitation.
+Your child will retain the right to visit you during the CPS case.
+If authorities determine that visiting you isn’t in your child’s best interest, they may restrict visitation rights.
+The safety of your child remains the primary concern in all decisions made during the case.
+If you pose a risk to your child, visitation will not be permitted.

 What sort of life will your child lead while in foster care?

 Depending on the age of your child, CPS will do its best to allow him or her to experience activities, extracurricular events, sports, band, etc. that were a normal part of their daily life prior to the removal.
-If you have equipment, materials or clothing that your child will need to perform in these regards it is recommended that you provide the foster family with these items either when your child is being removed or as quickly as possible thereafter.
+If you have equipment, materials, or clothing that your child will need, it’s advisable to provide these items to the foster family either during the removal or as soon as possible afterward.

-Phone calls, emails, letters and other means of private communication between you and your child will also be allowed so long as it is not determined that these means of communication offer a threat to your child’s safety.
+You can communicate with your child through phone calls, emails, letters, and other private means, as long as authorities determine it safe for your child.
 As far as other private matters, your child will also be provided with personal hygiene materials that allow him or her to maintain their health while he or she is living outside of your home.

 Will your child be disciplined while in foster care?